meier-flo/CC-BERT/README.md

-# CC-BERT
+# CC keywords maskfill with BERT
-Code to reproduce findings from the paper '
+Code used to create findings from the paper
+'Using BERT to Study Semantic Variations of Climate Change Keywords in Danish News Articles'